Analytic Bijections for Smooth and Interpretable Normalizing Flows: Radial Flows

-\paragraph{Training stability.} Radial flows exhibit exceptional training stability compared to coupling flows.
-We routinely train with learning rates of $10^{-2}$ (on maximum likelihood loss functions), an order of magnitude larger than typical for coupling architectures.
-This stability arises from the geometric constraint: even with multiple layers, radial transformations do not tend to ``cross'' particle paths as much as coupling layers generically do, preventing the extreme Jacobians that can destabilize the latter.
+\paragraph{Training stability.} In our experiments, radial flows train stably at learning rates of $10^{-2}$, an order of magnitude higher than coupling flows (see Table~\ref{tab:training-details} in the appendix).
+Their geometric simplicity prevents the extreme Jacobians that destabilize coupling layers.

-\paragraph{Interpretability.} The layer-by-layer action of radial flows is geometrically intuitive: each layer stretches or compresses the density radially around its center.
-This enables direct visualization of how the flow transforms the base distribution (see Section~\ref{sec:exp-2d}), providing insight into the learned representation.

-\paragraph{Smoothness.} Radial flows composed of smooth scalar bijections yield globally smooth densities.
-There are no piecewise constructions or domain boundaries as in spline-based methods.
-Figure~\ref{fig:spiral-circles} illustrates how a trained angular-dependent radial flow (Section~\ref{sec:arch-angular}) transforms concentric circles into spiral structure while preserving the non-crossing property.
+\paragraph{Interpretability.} Each layer's action is geometrically intuitive: stretching or compressing radially around its center.
+Angle dependence can be introduced in a controlled and inspectable manner via Fourier series.

+\paragraph{Parameter efficiency.} On targets with radial structure, radial flows can achieve comparable quality to coupling flows with orders of magnitude fewer parameters (Section~\ref{sec:exp-radial}).
-\paragraph{Geometric constraints.} The same structure that provides stability also imposes limitations.
-A single radial layer preserves rays: probability mass can be redistributed \emph{along} rays from the center but not \emph{between} them.
-Consequently, the angular distribution of mass (as viewed from the center) is conserved.
-For a single-center flow to approximate a target, the target's angular mass distribution must approximately match the prior's.

-Stacking multiple radial layers with different centers mitigates this constraint: composing radial flows effectively enables angular redistribution (see Figure~\ref{fig:gmm-densities} of Section~\ref{sec:exp-2d}).
-However, the number of layers required may scale badly with dimension, and in contrast to coupling layers which update a large number of degrees of freedom per layer, the radial transformations are necessarily sequential.
+\paragraph{Geometric constraints.} A single radial layer preserves rays: probability mass can be redistributed \emph{along} rays from the center but not \emph{between} them.
+For a single-center flow to approximate a target, the target's angular mass distribution must approximately match the prior's for some center point.
+Stacking multiple radial layers with different learned centers mitigates this constraint.
+However, the number of layers required may scale adversely with dimension.
+In practice, radial flows may also be combined with normalizing flows on the sphere.